jyothicodex/leetcode-java/dsa-5/Merge2SortedLists.md

 # 🎤 Interview Explanation

 > I create a dummy node to simplify handling the head of the merged list.
-A `curr` pointer starts from the dummy node.
-While both lists have nodes, I compare their current values, attach the smaller node, move the corresponding list pointer, and then move `curr`.
-After one list becomes empty, I attach the remaining nodes of the other list.
-Finally, I return `dummy.next`, which is the head of the merged linked list.
+A current pointer starts from the dummy node.
+While both linked lists contain nodes, I compare their current values and attach the smaller node to the merged list.
+Then I move the corresponding list pointer and the current pointer.
+After one list becomes empty, I attach the remaining nodes of the other list directly and finally return `dummy.next`.

 ---

-# 📚 Similar Problems

-- LeetCode 2 – Add Two Numbers
-- LeetCode 23 – Merge K Sorted Lists
-- LeetCode 24 – Swap Nodes in Pairs
-- LeetCode 86 – Partition List
-- LeetCode 92 – Reverse Linked List II

----

-# ⚡ Quick Revision
+# ⭐ Quick Revision

-- ✅ Pattern → Dummy Node Pattern
+- Pattern → Dummy Node Pattern
+- Create `dummy`
-- ✅ Create `dummy` and `curr`
+- Create `curr`
-- ✅ Compare both lists
+- Compare both nodes
-- ✅ Attach smaller node
+- Attach smaller node
-- ✅ Move corresponding list pointer
+- Move corresponding list pointer
-- ✅ Move `curr`
+- Move `curr`
-- ✅ Attach remaining list
+- Attach remaining list
-- ✅ Return `dummy.next`
+- Return `dummy.next`

-**Time Complexity:** `O(n + m)`
+**Time:** `O(n + m)`

-**Space Complexity:** `O(1)`
+**Space:** `O(1)`

----

-# ⭐ Key Takeaways

-- Use the **Dummy Node Pattern** to simplify linked list construction.
-- Always compare the current nodes of both lists.
-- Attach the smaller node and move the corresponding pointer.
-- Move `curr` after every attachment.
-- Attach the remaining list after the loop.
-- Return `dummy.next`, not `dummy`.